gitzhen0/Prometheus_on_Kubernetes/README.md

 ## TODO
 1. Upgrade code quality
 2. Deploy a redis on K8s and monitor it
-3. Set K8s Cluster time to Asia/Shanghai or NYC
+3. Try fix time problem for Silence